-Are young hires who’ve studied PR/communications better prepared than those who haven’t?Responses varied on this question, from Kelley of Sage saying communications grads “are definitely better prepared,” to Boles of APCO, who says, “I don’t think [they] are any more or less prepared,” although this camp agreed with Boles that the learning curve “might be easier for those who’ve studied communications.”
+Are young hires who’ve studied PR/communications better prepared than those who haven’t?Responses varied on this question, from Kelley of Sage saying communications grads “are definitely better prepared,” to Boles of APCO, who says, “I don’t think [they] are any more or less prepared,” though she adds the learning curve “might be easier for those who’ve studied communications.”

 Pearson of W2O feels communications grads have an edge in that “the fundamentals of telling a story, understanding how to create an idea or write a plan or news release matter a lot.
 Storytelling is part of the DNA of great communicators and the best schools teach this well.”

 Abbvie’s Ramsey sees an edge for communications students, but it’s slight.
 “The new hires who are most successful are the ones who’ve had either classroom or extracurricular experiences that mimic much of what PR/communications professionals do on a daily basis: balancing multiple priorities, meeting deadlines (such as by working on a daily or weekly online publication), holding writing and/or editorial responsibility for a publication.
 I also look for candidates who have held leadership positions in extracurricular or volunteer organizations.”
 Vitola of Makovsky agrees with Ramsey that the edge is slight, adding, “Young hires are exactly that, young, so they need to learn the true ins and outs of the job as well as the skills they need to develop.”

 Feld Entertainment’s Payne feels communications graduates “speak the language of our craft more so than other graduates.”
 Mondavi’s Englert sees more confidence in those who’ve studied communications, yet, “It’s not uncommon that a young hire with a liberal arts background can demonstrate greater creativity by drawing from…literature or philosophy to provide truly provocative work.”